 Childcare in the Netherlands includes public childcare centers, childminders, and playgroups but there are often waiting lists, so organize as soon as possible.
 You may be eligible for childcare benefits for certain registered childcare options.

 Arranging insurance during your first week in the Netherlands

 The Dutch take out high levels of insurance compared to other countries.
 In addition to compulsory health insurance and social security, you’re advised to take out contents insurance and if applicable, homeowners/house and car insurance.

-Many Dutch people also take out liability insurance (e.g. covering you in case you case damage to someone else’s property and legal insurance, giving access to legal advice.
+Many Dutch people also take out liability insurance (e.g., covering you in case you damage someone else’s property and legal insurance), giving access to legal advice.